vsb-data/swc_2024/docs/index.md

 title: SWC 2024 - Home
 ---

-# Welcome to the NEUROSHEEP at SWC 2024
+# Welcome to the NEUROSHEEP at Scientific Writing Camp 2024

 ![neurosheep](./neurosheep.png)

 ## Bridging Disciplines at VŠB-TUO

-Join us at the Scientific Writing Camp (SWC) 2024 hosted by VŠB - Technical University of Ostrava, where our teams, Neuronauts and 50206, innovate across disciplines.
+Join us at the Scientific Writing Camp (SWC) 2024 hosted by [VŠB - Technical University of Ostrava](https://www.vsb.cz/en/), where our team innovate across disciplines.
 Our goal is to identify knowledge gaps and foster interdisciplinary research that spans multiple faculties.

 ### About SWC 2024

-The Scientific Writing Camp 2024, held at VŠB-TUO, is an initiative to encourage collaboration among diverse academic disciplines.
+The Scientific Writing Camp 2024, held by the [PhD Academy](https://www.vsb.cz/phdakademie/en) at VŠB-TUO, is an initiative to encourage collaboration among diverse academic disciplines.
 This event focuses on identifying key areas where interdisciplinary research can address complex challenges facing society today.

 ### Meet the Neuronauts